-The UAMS Center for Distance Health offers a number of telemedicine services that you can use in your facility.
+The UAMS Institute for Digital Health and Innovation offers a number of telemedicine services that you can use in your facility.
 With over 25 years of experience in providing telehealth services, we will work with you to determine what best meets your needs.
 Please fill out the ” Request for Information” form on the how to join page to start the process.
 If the service you are looking for is not listed, please indicate what you are looking for in as much detail as possible.
 We will work with our partners around the state to determine the solution for you.

 If you have any questions, please feel free to contact us at (501) 603-1280 or firstname.lastname@example.org.